nytud/emtsv/README.md

 _Remarks:_
 <br/>
-On Ubuntu 18.04, an `apt-get install hfst` is enough, as HFST 3.13 is the default is this version.
+On Ubuntu 18.04, for installing HFST an `apt-get install hfst` is enough, as HFST 3.13 is the default is this version.
 <br/>
 We encountered problems using OpenJDK 11 (#1), so we recommend using OpenJDK 8.

+## Installation

+Clone together with submodules (it takes about 3 minutes):

+`git lfs clone --recurse-submodules https://github.com/dlt-rilmta/emtsv`

+_Note:_ please, ignore the deprecation warning.
+(GIT LFS is necessary for properly cloning `emtsv`.
+This command checks and ensures that GIT LFS is installed and working.)

+Install `Cython` for `emdeppy` (it must be installed in a separate step):

+`pip3 install Cython`

+Then install requirements for submodules:

+`pip3 install -r emmorphpy/requirements.txt`

+`pip3 install -r purepospy/requirements.txt`

+`pip3 install -r emdeppy/requirements.txt`

+`pip3 install -r HunTag3/requirements.txt`

+Then download `emToken` binary:

+`make -C emtokenpy/ all`

 ## Creating a Docker image

-Use the following recpie as _Dockerfile_:
+Use the following recipe as _Dockerfile_:

     FROM ubuntu:18.04